anisbet/pipe/Readme.md

                   the minimum and maximum number of columns by line.
  -W[delimiter]  : Break on specified delimiter instead of '|' pipes, ie: "^", and " ".
  -x             : This (help) message.
+ -X[c0:regex,...]: Like the '-g' flag, grep columns for values, and if matched, either
+                  start outputting lines, or output '-Y' matches if selected.
+See '-Y'.
+ -Y[c0:regex,...]: Like the '-g', search for matches on columns after initial match(es)
+                  of '-X' (required).
+See '-X'.
  -z[c0,c1,...cn]: Suppress line if the specified column(s) are empty, or don't exist.
  -Z[c0,c1,...cn]: Show line if the specified column(s) are empty, or don't exist.
 ```